winsoft666/zoe/README.md

 Although there are many mature and powerful download tools, such as `Free Download Manager`, `Aria2`, etc., but when I want to find one that supports multiple protocols (such as http, ftp), multi-threaded download, resumable download, cross-platform, open source libraries, I realized that it difficult to find satisfactory ones, especially those developed in C++.
 So I developed this download library named "teemo" based on libcurl, which can support the following features:

-So I developed this download library named `"teemo"` based on libcurl, which can support the following features:

 ✅ Support Multi-protocol.
 Since teemo based on libcurl, so it supports all protocols that same as libcurl.

 ✅ Support multi-threaded download.